- The average cost of car insurance in Rhode Island is $2,061 a year or $172 per month, based on our data analysis.

 In Rhode Island, drivers can save on car insurance by comparing prices from different companies.
 Many factors affect how much you pay, like your driving history and the type of car you drive.
 Luckily, there are plenty of choices to help you find good insurance that fits your budget.

-Compare the best car insurance options in Rhode Island by getting quotes from different insurance companies.
+Begin your search for the top car insurance policy in Rhode Island by getting quotes from multiple insurance providers and comparing them.

 Below is a breakdown of car insurance companies in Rhode Island and their average annual premiums.